Convert Calorie (Thermochemical) to Calories (15 °C) (cal (th) to cal (15 °C))

 How do you convert cal (th) to cal (15 °C) formula?

-The main formula to convert cal (th) to cal (15 °C) is to multiply cal (th) value by 0.999641619878.
+The main formula for the conversion of the cal (th) value to cal (15 °C) amount is to multiply the cal (th) value by 0.999641619878.

 There are 0.999641619878 Calories (15 °C) in 1 Calorie (Thermochemical).To convert from Calorie (Thermochemical) to Calories (15 °C), multiply your figure by 0.999641619878 (or divide by 1.000358509).